groboclown/java-retval/README.md

 ## What It Offers

-The library provides acutely null aware classes by using the `javax.annotation.Nullable` and `javax.annotation.Nonnull` annotations, and giving names to the classes to distinguish them.
-You may find development easier if you use an IDE that is `null` annotation aware.

 The library has 3 fundamental classes:

 * `RetVoid` - a basic holder for problems.
 * `RetVal` - contains problems or a non-null value.
 * `RetNullable` - contains problems or a nullable value.

 These `Ret*` classes contain either an error state or a possible value; they cannot contain both.
 The auxiliary methods help to make the program flow easier to work with them.
+These classes are acutely `null` aware by using the `javax.annotation.Nullable` and `javax.annotation.Nonnull` annotations, and giving names to the classes to distinguish them.
+You may find development easier if you use an IDE that is `null` annotation aware.

 Additionally, there are 3 related classes, `WarningVoid`, `WarningVal`, and `WarningNullable`, which have similar semantics to the `Ret*`, but allow for both containing problems and values.

 The library uses a method naming convention:

 * Static methods used as constructors start with `from`.
+The `Ret*` classes have `ok` to create a non-problem value, `error` for adding problem values into the instance, and `errors` to combine multiple `Ret*` values with errors.
 * Methods that collect information and return the called object start with `with`.
 Sometimes, due to object immutability, this will return a different object, but the semantics of "collecting information" still apply.
 * Methods that run an action in a parameter and return a different value start with `then`.
 * Methods that return non-null value variations have no special suffix.